LucaGiarr/Odds-Evens/README.md

 The following issues were raised during my mid project meeting with my mentor:

-* The game was not centred in the mobile view.
+* The website was not centered when opened on a smartphone (mobile).

 ### W3C Validator